davegallant/site/content/blog/running-k3s-in-lxc-on-proxmox/index.md

 ## Disable swap

 There is an issue on Kubernetes regarding swap [here](https://github.com/kubernetes/kubernetes/issues/53533).
-There claims to be support for swap in 1.22, but for now let's disable it:
+There are claims of support for swap in 1.22, but for now let's disable it:

 ```shell
 sudo sysctl vm.swappiness=0